mne-tools/mne-python/doc/manual/c_reference.rst

     statistics for the source space.
-Since this computation is time consuming, it is recommended that the patch statistics are precomputed and the source space file containing the patch information is employed already when the forward solution is computed, see :ref:`CIHCHDAE` and :ref:`BABCHEJD`.
+Since this computation is time consuming, it is recommended that the patch statistics are precomputed and the source space file containing the patch information is employed already when the forward solution is computed, see :ref:`setting_up_source_space` and :ref:`BABCHEJD`.
-    For technical details of the patch information, please consult :ref:`CBBDBHDI`.
+    For technical details of the patch information, please consult :ref:`patch_stats`.
 This option is considered experimental at the moment.

 ``--inv <name>``